dut-iptv/dut-iptv/plugin.video.kpn/README.md

 -Subscription to any (KPN/Telfort/XS4ALL) of the supported providers (not free)

--Kodi 18 or higher with Widevine Support (free) for versions up to 1.0.0

--Kodi 19 or higher with Widevine Support (free) for versions above 1.0.0
+-Kodi 19 or higher with Widevine Support (free)

 ### Thanks